kaviya206/Iot-Based-Fire-Detection-System/README.md

 - Real-time temperature monitoring using a DHT22 sensor
 - Audible fire alert via active buzzer
 - Visual display of temperature and fire status using an I2C LCD
-- Manual mute button to disable the buzzer during an alert
 - Real-time fire alerts and temperature logging on the Blynk IoT app
-- Fully testable in Wokwi (online simulator) and deployable on real hardware
+- Fully testable in Wokwi and deployable on real hardware